 I worked when I was in college but didn’t make much money.
 Credit cards allowed me to live beyond my means.
 Why on Earth would I actually wait to save up and buy something when I could have it instantly just by putting it on a credit card?
 I could not afford all of the things I was buying on my measly salary but the credit cards made it possible.
 I honestly wanted to be responsible and stop using the cards but whenever faced with temptation, I always caved.
 I tried to leave them at home but quickly discovered that if I just gave the store my ID and Social Security number, I could charge without even having possession of the card.
 Before long, I found myself in serious credit card debt.

 Eventually, I grew tired of the stress of not being sure when I could pay my bills or if I could pay them at all.
+I mulled over the cheap iva offer I’d gotten and regretted not taking it, as doing so would have saved me a lot of trouble.
 Shopping wasn’t fun anymore.
 I just wanted it to end.
 It took me getting to the point of not wanting to open my mail or answer my phone to face that fact that I had to do something.
 Feeling a moral obligation to repay the debt, I did not want to file bankruptcy so I went in for credit counseling at Consumer Credit Counseling Service of Central Oklahoma.
 I found out that I could afford the payments and we developed a plan to repay my creditors.
 I had no choice but to chop up my credit cards and stop charging-cold turkey.
 It wasn’t easy but at the same time, it was a huge relief.
 I received material about budgeting and learned the satisfaction of actually saving up for something and paying cash.
 I regained control of my spending because I learned that there was another way to live.

 After I learned my very difficult lesson, I chose to become a credit counselor with the same company who helped me.
 I believe that just as we must be taught to drive, some of us need to be taught how to manage our money.
 For some, it comes naturally but for some of us, it takes education and practice.
 I have talked to so many people over the years that were in the same situation I was in.
 I felt stupid for not knowing how to stop making bad choices but I know now that intelligence has nothing to do with it.